-In BRUDYLAB we are specialists in medical nutrition based on the human health benefits offered by the Docosahexaenoid acid (DHA).
-Our goal is to build an offer in dietetic products able to mitigate oxidative stress and inflammation associated to chronic diseases by means of supplementing our diet.
-Products intended for the oxidative eye protection, to improve human fertility, also to optimize brain function, and to reduce the cardiovascular risk factors associated to an excess of fat in the blood (cholesterol and triglycerides).
-Food supplements and Dietetic Food for Special Medical Purposes based on the intense antioxidant properties of the DHA-triglyceride (DHA-TG).
-DHA is a Long Chain Polyunsaturated fatty acid of the Omega-3 family (Omega-3 LCPUFA), which is essential for intellectual and visual development of humans.
+At BRUDYLAB we are specialists in medical nutrition based on the benefits that DHA brings to health and the correct brain and visual development of humans.
+Our goal is to offer dietary products that mitigate oxidative stress and inflammation associated with diseases, by supplementing the diet.
+Products that are aimed at oxidative protection and human fertility, to try to optimize brain functionalism and reduce cardiovascular risk factors derived from excess fats in the blood (cholesterol and triglycerides).
+Food supplements and Food for Special Medical Purposes based on the antioxidant DHA triglyceride (TG-DHA).

 If Brudy has any degree of merit is because we decided to learn from observing the DHA human physiology, with the intention to imitate it.
 DHA is an absolute need for brain and retina maturation during the fetal development and also in the lactation period when the needs of DHA are much increased.
 Needs are more intense during the last quarter of pregnancy and first year of life.
 The mother is offering DHA to his fetus through the placenta and the umbilical cord that will be continued after delivery through lactation.
 Mother obtains DHA from her diet, mainly through fish consumption.
 By analyzing human maternal milk, 87% of DHA present in it can be detected being in the form of triglycerides, and this is the most physiological way to offer DHA to humans thinking in favoring bioavailability.